stonecharioteer/blog/_posts/2021-07-23-empathy-in-tech.md

 ---
-title: "Empathy in Tech"
-layout: post
+blogpost: true
+date: July 25, 2021
+category: Thoughts
-categories: [meta, technology, career, empathy]
+tags: meta, technology, career, empathy
-description: "In which I write about empathy in tech, why we need it, and the bullies I've found."
 ---
+# Empathy in Tech

 I've been meaning to write about empathy in tech for a long time.
 Oddly, this is a topic that I'm the most hesitant to write about, for personal reasons.